box/developer.box.com/content/guides/tooling/cli/quick-start/1-create-jwt-app.md

 To download the configuration file, visit the **Configuration** tab in the [Developer Console][dc].
 Click **Generate a Public/Private Keypair**, which will send you through 2FA verification before automatically downloading the configuration file for your application.
-For more information see our [guide][keypair].
+For more information on keypairs see our [guide][keypair].

 <Message warning>
    For security reasons 2FA must be enabled on your Box account to successfully